PytorchScholarAndroid/HAR_CNN/README.md

 # HAR_CNN

-this is official repository for Human Activity Recognition app using CNN
+this is official repository for CNN part of Human Activity Recognition app

 ### Prerequisites